quii/go-specs-greet/README.md

 With this approach, the only reason for your specifications to change is if the behaviour of the system changes, which is reasonable.

 - If your HTTP API has to change, you have one obvious place to update it, the driver.
-- If your markup changes, again, update the driver.
+- If your markup changes, again, update the specific driver.

-As your system grows, you'll find yourself reusing the driver for multiple tests, which again means if implementation detail changes, you only have to update one place.
+As your system grows, you'll find yourself reusing drivers for multiple tests, which again means if implementation detail changes, you only have to update one, usually obvious place.

 When done right, this approach gives us flexibility in our implementation detail and stability in our specifications.
+Importantly, it provides a simple and obvious structure for managing change, which becomes essential as a system and its team grows.

 ### Acceptance tests as a method for software development